Correlation functions of non-Markovian systems out of equilibrium: Analytical expressions beyond single-exponential memory: Markovian and non-Markovian models

 \subsection{Markovian models}

 In this section we introduce sets of Langevin equations which are inspired by (yet not restricted to) the physical situation of a colloid moving in one dimension in a solvent characterized by the friction constant $\gamma_0$ and temperature $T_0$.
 The position and velocity of the colloid are given by $x$ and $v=\dot x$, respectively.
-Besides these physical variables, the equations of motion further contain couplings to auxiliary variables $y_i$, $i\in\{1,2,\ldots,n\}$ whose significance will become apparent at a later point.
-Here we just assume that each auxiliary variable $y_i$ is exposed to its own thermal bath with temperature $T_i$.
+Besides these physical variables, the equations of motion further contain couplings to auxiliary variables $y_i$, $i\in\{1,2,\ldots,n\}$.
+Each auxiliary variable $y_i$ is exposed to its own thermal bath with temperature $T_i$.
 For the sake of a fully analytical treatment, we also assume that the coupling among all variables is linear.

 We here restrict ourselves to systems involving two auxiliary variables, $n=2$.
 Indeed, as we will show in the subsequent sections, already this case allows to describe non-Markovian correlations with features markedly different from the ``standard" case of one auxiliary variable.
 Focusing first on underdamped motion (with mass $m=1$), we specifically consider the equations